gfranko/amdclean/README.md

   1. Set the `transformAMDChecks` option to `false`

   2. Make sure that you have a comment (that matches your AMDclean `commentCleanName` option) one line above your conditional AMD if statement

+__I am building a JavaScript library and want to create a conditional anonymous AMD module, but Require.js and AMDclean seems to always setting a module ID.
+How do I fix this?__

+- It's easy, just make sure to set the `createAnonymousAMDModule` option to `true`,

 __I don't like the way AMDclean normalizes the names of my modules with underscores.
 Can I change this?__